From Static to Dynamic Anomaly Detection with Application to Power System Cyber Security: Cyber Security of Power Systems: AGC modeling

 To obtain the sampled discrete-time model as \eqref{eq:dis_cls}, \eqref{eq:spx_39} and \eqref{eq:spy_39} must be discretized.
 We deploy a zero-order hold (ZOH)\footnote{The inputs signals $d(\cdot)$ and $f(\cdot)$ in \eqref{eq:spx_39} are assumed to be piecewise constant within the sampling periods.} discretization for a given sampling period $T_{s}$ \cite{Ogata1995},

 Note that the attack matrix $\tilde{B}_{f}$ has the same matrix transformation as $\tilde{B}_{d}$, resulting $B_{f}$.
 The above approximation is exact for a ZOH and \eqref{eq:zoh} corresponds to the analytical solution of the discretization.
 Therefore, the above model can be described in the form of \eqref{eq:dis_cls} which again can be fitted into the DAE \eqref{eq:dae}.
-In Appendix-B ~\ref{subsec:agc_39_sys_matrices} we provide the detailed description of the paramters and matrices in the three-area 39-bus system under cyber attacks on AGC.
+In Appendix~\ref{subsec:agc_39_sys_matrices}, we provide the detailed description of the involved parameters of the three-area 39-bus system as well as the attack scenarios on the AGC measurements.